- Academic Affairs

 - Operations and Planning

 - Office of the President

 - Police and Public Safety

 - University Counsel

-Our current Safe Space program is broken up into 2 parts.
-Individuals interested in becoming safe space certified must attend both parts.
-For a more detailed explanation of part 1 and 2 please look below:
+Our current Safe Space program is broken up into two parts.
+Individuals interested in becoming Safe Space-certified must attend both parts.
+For a more detailed explanation of parts 1 and 2, please look below:

 - Part 1 focuses on lesbian, gay, and bisexual identities as well as sexual identity development.
 Participants will reflect on their own sexual identity as well as how to better advocate for individuals that are LGB.